Design Brief: Design a pop-up exhibition for the Miller ICA Gallery on any artist currently on display in a local Pittsburgh Museum.

 For my exhibition, I chose to highlight the renowned documentary photographer, Margaret Bourke-White.
 Throughout the design process, I wanted to be sure to give a comprehensive overview of her work, which spanned many countries, many subjects, and many historical turning points.
 I wanted the visitor of my proposed exhibit to not only leave with an understanding of the influence of Bourke-White's work, but also the artist's fearlessness in her approach to photography.

-After taking initial measurements and developing a floor plan for Miller ICA Gallery, the first step in designing my Bourke-White exhibition was creating a Parti Diagram to delineate the flow.
+The Parti Diagram below delineates the general flow of my proposed exhibition at Miller ICA Gallery.
 The exhibit was roughly split up into two components of Bourke-White's work: her subject matter (the who, when and where) and her photographic methods (the how and why).

-I then broke down the Parti Diagram utilizing my final visualizations that I developed with SketchUp and Photoshop.
+Below, the Parti Diagram is broken down utilizing my final visualizations that I developed with SketchUp and Photoshop.